-Cryptocurrencies may keep transactions secure from hacking and third parties, but they can also hide the identity of those who commit fraud and provide cover for their nefarious activities.
-This can pose particular obstacles to fund recovery
+Cryptocurrencies may keep transactions secure from hacking and third parties, but they can also hide the identity of those who perpetrate bitcoin scams and provide cover for their nefarious activities.
+This can pose particular obstacles in cryptocurrency money laundering cases.

 People who think fund recovery is easy may have had a positive experience with a chargeback after they have reported a credit card stolen or missing.

 This is one of the easiest types of fund recovery, and the most common.
 Those who have noticed unauthorized charges on their credit card after they have reported it missing can prove that they did not make the charges.
-Therefore, the issuing bank can feel confident that the customer is correct for reporting fraud.
+Therefore, the issuing bank can feel confident that the customer deserves their money back.